Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/asset-management/asset-details.md

 ## Requests

 View any requests that this asset is linked to.
-This includes any requests that have been linked to the asset from the request form.
 Linking assets to requests can be done to provide more context to the request, and to allow for better reporting on the assets that are most commonly linked to requests.
 For example, if a particular model of laptop is frequently linked to incident records, this may indicate a common issue with that model that needs to be addressed.

 ![Asset linked requests section](/_books/servicemanager-user-guide/asset-management/images/asset-record-requests.png)